bbfrederick/rapidtide/README.md

         information (significance threshholds, processing timing
         information, a list of values of configurable options).

+- **happy** - This is a companion to rapidtide that focusses on cardiac signals.
+        happy does three things - it attempts to determine the cardiac waveform over the time course of an fMRI dataset using slice selective averaging of fully unprocessed fMRI data.
+It also tries to clean up this initial estimate using a deep learning filter to infer what the simultaneously recorded plethysmogram would be.
+Finally, it uses either the derived or a supplied plethysmogram signal to perform construct a cardiac pulsation map over a single cycle of the cardiac waveform, a la Voss.

 - **showxcorr** - Like rapidtide2, but for single time courses.
 Takes two text files as input, calculates and displays the time lagged cross correlation between them, fits the maximum time lag, and estimates